Pregnancy, Placenta, and Preeclampsia

 Exploring the human placenta to improve maternal and child health

-Virginia D. Winn, MD, PhD, is an Associate Professor of Obstetrics and Gynecology (Reproductive and Stem Cell Biology) at Stanford University, the Director of Reproductive, Stem Cell and Perinatal Biology at Stanford School of Medicine's Ob/Gyn department, and the Program Director for the Women’s Reproductive Health Research (K12) at Stanford Program.
+Virginia D. Winn, MD, PhD, is a Professor of Obstetrics and Gynecology at Stanford University, the Director of Reproductive, Stem Cell and Perinatal Biology at Stanford School of Medicine's Ob/Gyn department, and the Program Director for the Stanford Women’s Reproductive Health Research (K12) Program.
 Dr. Winn received both her PhD training and medical education from the University of Rochester School of Medicine and Dentistry (in 1994 and 1996 respectively.)
-She completed her residency and fellowship at UCSF.
-She received research training through the NIH-funded Reproductive Scientist Development Program (RSDP).
+She completed her residency (Obstetrics and Gynecology) and fellowship (Maternal-Fetal Medicine) at UCSF.
+She received research training through the NIH-funded Reproductive Scientist Development Program (RSDP) and Women's Reproductive Health Research Program.
 Dr. Winn was on faculty at University of Colorado and from 2006 to 2014 leading a basic and translational NIH-funded research program.
-She then moved to Stanford in 2014.
+Dr. Winn has been at Stanford since 2014 building the perinatal research and serves in leadership roles both within the Maternal Child and Health Research Institute (MCHRI) and the Dunlevie MFM Center for Discovery, Innovation and Clinical Impact.
 She is Board Certified in Obstetrics and Gynecology and Maternal and Fetal Medicine from the American Board of Obstetrics and Gynecology.

 As a physician scientist, Dr. Winn’s ultimate goal is to see this knowledge translate to improved clinical care resulting in healthier mothers and babies.
-Her lab uses a combination of molecular, cellular, tissue and translational studies in their research.
+Her lab uses a combination of molecular, cellular, tissue, and translational studies to uncover human placental biology and how it impacts pregnancy health.

-Dr. Winn is a member of the Dunlevie Maternal-Fetal Medicine Center for Discovery, Innovation and Clinical Impact, the Maternal and Child Health Research Institute (MCHRI), the Stanford Cardiovascular Institute, BioX.
-She is a recipient the MCHRI Arline & Pete Harman Faculty Scholar award, and is currently a H&H Evergreen Scholar.
+Dr. Winn is a member of the Dunlevie Maternal-Fetal Medicine Center for Discovery, Innovation and Clinical Impact, the Maternal and Child Health Research Institute (MCHRI), the Stanford Cardiovascular Institute (CVI), and BioX.
+She is a recipient of the MCHRI Arline & Pete Harman Faculty Scholar award, and is currently a H&H Evergreen Scholar.

 Accomplishments